HackYourFuture/HTML-CSS/Week3/MAKEME.md

 ## SUBMIT YOUR HOMEWORK!

-There is no homework this week, spend your time working on the parts you found difficult!
+There is no homework this week, spend your time working on the parts you found difficult or copying another website like you did last week!